 Property Damage

 Damages in an injury claim may also include compensation for your property damage.
 You may be reimbursed for the cost of repairing or replacing your vehicle and the cost of replacing ruined property inside the vehicle.
-If you were hit by a vehicle while on your bicycle, the cost of repairing or replacing your bike may also be included in your settlement or award.
+If a vehicle hit you on your bicycle, the cost of repairing or replacing your bike may also be included in your settlement or award.

 Non-Economic Damages